Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Linear Fractional Network Coding and Representable Discrete Polymatroids

-It can be verified that a network is matroidal with respect to a matroid $\mathbb{M}$ if and only if it is discrete polymatroidal with respect to $\mathbb{D}(\mathbb{M}).$ In this way, for a discrete polymatroid $\mathbb{D}(\mathbb{M}),$ the notion of a discrete polymatroidal network with respect to $\mathbb{D}(\mathbb{M})$ is equivalent to the notion of a matroidal network with respect to $\mathbb{M}.$
+It can be verified that a network is matroidal with respect to a matroid $\mathbb{M}$ if and only if it is $(1,1,\dotso,1;1)$-discrete polymatroidal with respect to $\mathbb{D}(\mathbb{M}).$ In this way, for a discrete polymatroid $\mathbb{D}(\mathbb{M}),$ the notion of a discrete polymatroidal network with respect to $\mathbb{D}(\mathbb{M})$ is equivalent to the notion of a matroidal network with respect to $\mathbb{M}.$

-The connection between the vector linear solvablity over $\mathbb{F}_q$ for a network and the network being discrete polymatroidal with respect to a discrete polymatroid representable over $\mathbb{F}_q$ is established in the following theorem. \begin{theorem} A network has a $k$ dimensional vector linear solution over $\mathbb{F}_q$ if and only if it is discrete polymatroidal with respect to a discrete polymatroid $\mathbb{D}$ representable over $\mathbb{F}_q$ with $\rho_{max}(\mathbb{D})=k.$ \begin{proof} Assume the edge set $\mathcal{E}$ to be $\lceil l \rfloor,$ with the set of input edges $\mathcal{S}=\lceil m \rfloor.$ Assume the set of intermediate edges to be $\{m+1,m+2,\dotso, l\rbrace,$ with the edges in the set arranged in the ancestral ordering, which exists since the networks considered in the paper are acyclic.
+The connection between the linear fractional solvablity over $\mathbb{F}_q$ for a network and the network being discrete polymatroidal with respect to a discrete polymatroid representable over $\mathbb{F}_q$ is established in the following theorem.